ansonmiu0214/TypeScript-Multiparty-Sessions/README.md

 # TypeScript-Multiparty-Sessions

-A toolchain for generating multiparty session type encodings in TypeScript.
+# SessionTS
+A session type API code generation toolchain for modern web programming.

 ## Getting Started
 We provide a development environment on _Docker_, which handles Python package dependencies and the [_Scribble toolchain_](https://github.com/scribble/scribble-java/).